macrdona/DevSpace/Documentation/Backend/Testing.md

 - Unit tests use fabricated components, known as fakes or mock objects, in place of infrasture components

 - More about Unit Tests: https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-dotnet-test

+# Testing Patterns

+## Arrange-Act-Assert

+### Arrange

+- Refers to arrange inputs and targets.
+Arrange steps should set up the test case, those being setting up objects or special settings.

+### Act

+- Refers to act in the target behavior.
+This should cover the main feature being tested, such as calling a function or API.

+### Assert

+- Refers to assert expected outcomes.
+Verify whether the results are what we expected them to be.